 What Is Weblogin?

-Weblogin is a web page (and the software behind it) that allows you to log in once to gain access to a variety of protected U-M web resources, including Wolverine Access, AFS, the MCommunity Directory, CTools, and more.
+Weblogin is a web page (and the software behind it) that allows you to log in once to gain access to a variety of protected U-M web resources, including Wolverine Access, Google at U-M, the MCommunity Directory, Canvas, and more.

 After logging in with your uniqname and UMICH (Level-1) password, you can use most of the Weblogin-protected resources without having to log in again (except those that require re-authentication—see Re-Authentication below).
 Weblogin-protected resources are listed on the Authenticated Resources page.